Service and support for incoming students

 Lund University offers support and counseling for international students, help with improving study techniques and pedagogical support for students with disabilities.

 The Student Health Centre has English-speaking staff and offers students help and support with problems that may affect their studies, for example through consultations.
 For other types of problems or healthcare needs, students need to turn to the primary healthcare service.
-Contact details for local primary healthcare centres are listed in the Student Guide.
+Contact details for local primary healthcare centres are listed in the Orientation Guide to Lund University.

 The Academic Support Centre offers international students support to improve their study technique, academic writing and presentation skills.